ajhenry/stack/README.md

 Create simple scripts that allow developers to setup projects with minimal effort and without having to refer to the documentation multiple times.

-- **Simplicity & Usability** - These are the two most important aspects that stack follows to provide new developers
+- **Simplicity & Usability** - These are the two most important aspects that stack follows to provide developers a better project bootstrap experience
 - **Cross Platform Support** - The issue with bash scripts is that they _might_ work on all the common architectures. `stack` provides the promise that it works everywhere
 - **Minimal Time to Contribute** - The less time that a developer has to spend setting up a dev environment, the more they can spend on _actually contributing_